microsoft/graphrag/docsite/index.md

 ### Prompt Tuning

-Running _GraphRAG_ with your data out of the box may not yield the best possible results.
+Using _GraphRAG_ with your data out of the box may not yield the best possible results.
 We strongly recommend to fine-tune your prompts following the [Prompt Tuning Guide](posts/index/3-prompt_tuning) in our documentation.